tayyab-balti/qrcodegenerator/README.md

-# 🧾 TS Petrol Pump Payment - QR Code Generator & Scanner
+# 🧾 QR Code Generator & Scanner

 A Django-based web application for generating and scanning secure QR codes tied to 11-digit mobile numbers.
 Ideal for payment systems or identity verification at petrol pumps or similar use cases.